-The discussion and analysis provided here are intended to serve as an introduction to NTASC's basic financial statements.
+This discussion and analysis is intended to serve as an introduction to NTASC's basic financial statements.
 NTASC's basic financial statements comprise of three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.